asbhogal/React-Airbnb-Experiences-Landing-Page/README.md

 </div>

 A landing page for 'Airbnb Experiences' created as part of the freeCodeCamp's React tutorial, coded with HTML5, CSS3, SCSS, JavaScript (ES6), React and leveraging Babel and Webpack.
 The design has been adapted from a Figma file (see mockups directory.)
+This repo is currently under development.

 <strong>:heavy_check_mark: Features:</strong><br>
   - Designed from Figma mockup